 - Tracking a Location+Rotation or Location+Scale requires at least 2 points to track

 - Tracking a Location+Rotation+Scale or Affine requires at least 3 points to track

 - Tracking a Perspective model requires at least 4 points to track

 The minimum number of markers to track is a minimum: the more markers you track that have a similar motion, the more accurate the resulting motion will be.

-In Autograph, you will notice that when tracking a marker with a Tracking Model other than Location, the 4 corners of the pattern of the marker will be deformed.
+In Autograph, you will notice that when tracking a marker with a Tracking Model other than Location, the 4 corners of the marker pattern will be deformed.
 In this case, it is possible to use a single marker to track a model requiring multiple points since it already tracks 4 corners + center.
 However, tracking multiple markers that follow the same motion may yield stronger results, depending on the shot.

 What to do when the tracker stops

 After tracking a few frames, the tracker stopped.